SlavaHeorh/rsschool-cv/cv.md

 **June 2019 – September 2019**
-Educational Center of Hi-Tech Park IT-Academy, Minsk Course - Functional Software Testing.
+Educational Center of Hi-Tech Park IT-Academy, Minsk

+Course - Functional Software Testing.

-The course program included: types and methods of testing, testing documentation and requirements, principle of test development, the basic of testing web services and project protection with team.
+The course program included:

+* types and methods of testing
+* testing documentation and requirements
+* principle of test development
+* the basic of testing web services and project protection with team

 **July 2009 – July 2013**

-Bachelor, Belarusian State University of Informatics and Radioelectronics, Minsk bachelor degree of engineer Information Technology and Management.
+Bachelor, Belarusian State University of Informatics and Radioelectronics, Minsk

+bachelor degree of engineer Information Technology and Management.

 **July 2005 – February 2009**

-Technician, Minsk State Vocational and Technical College of Electronics, Minsk Information Technology Software Technician.
+Technician, Minsk State Vocational and Technical College of Electronics, Minsk

+Information Technology Software Technician.

 ## Languages

 Estimated Eanglish level A2.

 At this moment, learning English is a hobby.
 I’m studying it independently with the help of apps and videos on Youtube, I also connected communication with a native speaker and people with a higher level.